-Egg-Mc-Mamma, now you need not look further, this will be your next go to as it’s and quick and easy afternoon snack.
+Egg-Mc-Mamma, now you need not look further, this will be your next go-to as it’s a quick and easy afternoon snack.

 Then, in a large bowl, combine all the ingredients and mix until it comes together.

 You may need to adjust the amount of flour a bit to reach the right soft dough consistency.

 Knead for a good while - it took me 20 minutes to get mine softened and elastic, and I had to play with the amounts a bit.

 I had too much flour, so added a few drops of water and oil.

 I kneaded it on a clean surface without flour so that it doesn't get any heavier.

 Once it's stretchy and kneaded really well, place it into a greased bowl and cover it with a wet towel.

 Leave it to rise for an hour or so, depending on your kitchen temperature.